 The BBC has created an online flash game – climate challenge – in which the player is president of the “European Nations”.
 The player has to try to reduce green house gas emissions while maintaining the economy, energy, agriculture and water availability – while being re-elected.
-The game is meant to illustrate what options are trade-offs are available to politicians, as well as the need to have policies at different aspects of society.
+The game which also supports the warzone cheats, is meant to illustrate what options are trade-offs are available to politicians, as well as the need to have policies at different aspects of society.
 However, some of the game mechanics and feedbacks are unclear (particularly how the economic part of the game works).
 Nevertheless the game is fun to try.

 The game makers explain their rationale for making the game.
 They write: